 We ask that you, your family and/or COACH read the enclosed materials, especially the Frequently Asked Questions (FAQs).
 Reminder: Please bring this packet of materials to all appointments.
 You may find it helpful to save the FAQs for later reference during your recovery.

-If you have had a joint replacement in the past, it is possible that you may not require some of the above appointments.
-In any event, because our protocols and treatments constantly evolve, it is best to be familiar with the enclosed material as your post-op plan, length of stay and discharge-planning continue to evolve.
+Our protocols and treatments constantly evolve, it is best to be familiar with the enclosed material as your post-op plan, length of stay and discharge-planning continue to evolve.

 Getting Ready For Your Surgery

 Your COACH